PETROENG 4027 - Decision Making & Risk Analysis

 Assignment: will be in the form of a group project.
 Full details will be provided during the PM session and posted on MyUni.
 The purpose of the assignment is two-fold.
 First as a component of assessment, second as a part of course content – all class members will listen to each group presentation.
 Submission of materials is by 5pm.
 A rubric will be provided to illustrate expected achievement levels for each marking criterion.

 Final exam: 2.5 hours, closed-book.
 About 15 short-answer questions, no choice, in the same style as the course examples & the mid-course test.
 There will be a discussion, and illustration, of expectation levels for exam questions in the first session, and at the mid-course test.

-Further details, and tips, will be discussed in class and recorded via Powerpoint slides and Handouts.
+Further details, and tips on success, will be discussed in class and recorded via Powerpoint slides and Handouts.

 SubmissionSubmission of Assignment

 Details will be provided in the Assignment Handout during the first block of teaching and posted on MyUni thereafter

 Extensions of deadlines for assessment tasks may be allowed for reasonable causes.
 Such situations would include compassionate and medical grounds of the severity that would justify the awarding of a supplementary examination.
 Evidence for the grounds must be provided when an extension is requested.
 Students are required to apply for an extension to the Course Co-ordinator before the assessment task is due.
 Extensions will not be provided on the grounds of poor prioritising of time or minor illness.

 Part of this course is risk analysis – plan for the fact that something might delay you!
 You will get ZERO marks for a late submission, unless you have previously arranged this with Prof Begg for extenuating circumstances as per above (note that poor time planning, conflicting activities and minor illness are not extenuating circumstances).